This page won't tell you what Renegade Consumer is “about.”

 At present, we use the “one approved comment” method, meaning you first must have a validated user account and then must post one comment subject to moderator approval before it will become visible and you are permitted to post freely.

-We hope to bring the Forum live in the near future, which will permit not only a wider range of discussion but allow registered users to create their own topics—forums are the genuine discussion platform that the blog format is not.
-(Also the sustained discussion platform that no social media stream can match—conversations can persist over months and even years.)
+I hope to bring a full-fledged Forum live in the near future, which will permit not only a wider range of discussion but allow registered users to create their own topics—forums are the genuine discussion platform that the blog format is not.
+(Forums are also the sustained discussion platform that no social media stream can match—conversations can persist over months and even years.)

-James Gifford aka “Renegade One” is the founder of the Renegade Consumer movement, the author of the book Renegade Consumer: The Battle for Your Economic Freedom and the primary author of the material on this site.
-He can be reached via the Contact page.
+I am James Gifford (aka “Renegade One” when I'm feeling dramatic), the founder of the Renegade Consumer movement, the author of the book Renegade Consumer: The Battle for Your Economic Freedom and the primary author of the material on this site.
+I can be reached via the Contact page.